zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    ``system(fmt("rm %s", safe_shell_quote(sniffed_data)));``

-   :str: The command to execute.
+   :param str: The command to execute.

    :returns: The return value from the OS ``system`` function.